TIBHannover/cross-modal_entity_consistency/README.md

 ### Installation

-We have provided a Docker container for easy installation.
-Please run the following command to build the container:
+We have provided a Docker container to execute our code.
+You can build the container with:
 ```shell script
 docker build <PATH/TO/REPOSITORY> -t <DOCKER_NAME>
 ```

-You can start all scripts in this repository using:
+To run the container please use:
 ```shell script
 docker run \
   --volume <PATH/TO/REPOSITORY>:/src \